 • Liver is the most commonly fed organ meat among raw fed dogs.
 It’s easy to come by and highly palatable.
 Liver provides all of the important fat-soluble vitamins which are A,D,E, and K. With a particularly high concentration of vitamin A. Liver also contains the B vitamins, iron, and copper.
 Many of these important nutrients are affected by heat so it’s best to feed it raw.
 Try beef, chicken, lamb, and pork liver.

 • Kidney is high in folate, the B vitamins, and selenium.
 Selenium is an important trace mineral for dogs.
 Check out the many benefits here.
-Liver from grass-fed animals contains heart healthy omega 3’s.
+Kidney from grass-fed animals contains heart healthy omega 3’s.
 And good news… beef and pork kidneys are fairly easy to source for your dog.
 Just check your local ethnic market.

 • Heart is the best whole food source of CoQ10, an enzyme that helps fight oxidative stress.
 Try beef, venison, and bison hearts for an excellent source of CoQ10.
 Heart is also a strong source of an amino acid called taurine.
 Taurine is vital for proper heart function but is destroyed by heat.
 Once again, raw is the way to go when feeding heart.